-The checklists of spawning characteristics provide information on location and timing of cod spawning from many published and unpublished sources (Anon.
-1990).
-The major spawning sites and dates of peak spawning are shown in Figs. 3 and 4.
-The most southerly stock in the NE Atlantic spawns in the English Channel (50 N) in January - February and the northernmost stock spawns around northern Norway (70 N) in April.
-The most southerly stock in the NW Atlantic spawns on Georges Bank (42 N) during the first three months of the year.
+The ICES checklist of spawning characteristics provides information on location and timing of cod spawning from many published and unpublished sources (Anon., 1990).
+The major spawning sites and dates of peak spawning are shown in Fig. 3 and 4.
+The most southerly stock in the Northeast Atlantic spawns in the English Channel (50°N) in January-February and the northernmost stock spawns around northern Norway (70°N) in April.
+The most southerly stock in the Northwest Atlantic spawns on Georges Bank (42°N) during the first 3 months of the year.
 Further information on the duration of spawning in different areas and the depth at which it occurs is given in Table 1.
-Spawning takes place at depths ranging from 15m to more than 800m, but as can be seen from the gaps in Table 1, there is no information on depth of spawning for most areas.
+Spawning takes place at depths ranging from 15 m to more than 800 m, but as can be seen from the gaps in Table 1, there is no information on depth of spawning for most areas.

 The quality and kind of information available on timing of spawning varies a great deal, even for supposedly well studied areas such as the North Sea.
-Fig. 3 shows a scatter of points in the North Sea, which presumably is intended to indicate widespread spawning.
-Since there has been no comprehensive series of eggs surveys in the North Sea it is difficult to judge the relative contribution of particular areas to the total, but Fig. 5 summarises available information on spawning for most of the areas around the British Isles (Graham 1923; Heesen and Rijnsdorp 1989; Brander in prep).
+Figure 3 shows a scatter of points in the North Sea, which presumably is intended to indicate widespread spawning.
+Since there has been no comprehensive series of eggs surveys in the North Sea it is difficult to judge the relative contribution of particular areas to the total, but Fig. 5 summarizes available information on spawning for most of the areas around the British Isles (Graham, 1923; Heesen and Rijnsdorp, 1989).